By Dr. Pellumb Kabashi, DBA, MBA, CES, CFE, EA

 The two biggest mistakes are partial moves and stale documents.
 A partial move means changing your driver’s license but still spending most of the year in your old state and keeping your social and professional life there.
 A stale document means a trust drafted twenty years ago in another state under tax law that no longer applies the way it did then.
 The federal estate exemption is higher than in the past, and many of the planning assumptions baked into older documents are due for review regardless of state.

-It is important to note that a common mistake when people learn how to establish Florida residency is keeping a vacation home in the high-tax state without changing how they use it.
+A common mistake when people learn how to establish Florida residency is keeping a vacation home in the high-tax state without changing how they use it.
 Anyone serious about how to establish Florida residency should plan to spend at least 184 days in Florida the year of the move.

 In our practice, success at how to establish Florida residency comes down to one principle: do less in your old state, not just more in Florida.
+Florida residency rules for high net worth taxpayers punish ambiguity.

-The Naples advantage
+The Naples Advantage

 Beyond the tax math, Naples brings something that matters when the planning gets complicated.
 We see families spend a substantial amount of time on the legal and tax structure of the move, and then realize they want to enjoy the move itself.
 Being based in Naples and serving high-net-worth families across the country means we can sit at your kitchen table on Gulf Shore Boulevard or work entirely remotely with clients still finalizing their move from New York or Boston.
 That flexibility matters, especially for the year of transition.